dukang4655/reconstructive_ssl/README.md

 Implementation of the experiments from the work

-"Low-Rank Approximation of Structural Redundancy for Self-Supervised Learning" by Kang Du and Yu Xiang.
+"Low-Rank Approximation of Structural Redundancy for Self-Supervised Learning" by Kang Du and Yu Xiang, (CLeaR 2024).

 > Synthetic Data Experiment